Menu

 search_knowledge_base node defined

-Raw KB answers sound robotic.
-“Refunds are processed within 5-7 business days” is accurate but cold.
-The response generator turns that into a human-sounding reply.
+Raw KB answers sound like a robot.
+“Refunds are processed within 5-7 business days” is correct but cold.
+The response generator takes that raw fact and wraps it in a human tone.

 def generate_response(state: SupportState) -> dict: